pingcap/blog/implement-raft-in-rust.md

     One simple way is to use a unique ID for the client request, and save the associated callback function in a hash map.
 When the log entry is applied, we can get the ID from the decoded entry, call the corresponding callback, and notify the client.

 3. You need a timer to run the Raft node regularly.
-In the example we use Rust channel `recv_timeout`.
+In the above example, we used Rust channel `recv_timeout`.

     As is shown in the above example, the Raft node is driven to run every 100 ms set by the `tick` function.